-Learn how to make small group fundraising productive for both you and your students
+How to make small group fundraising productive

 If you’re in charge of sponsoring a small group at your school, like a high school choir group or middle school band, your fundraiser kickoff will be crucial to its success.
 It gives you the opportunity to set the tone for the sale in the minds of your students.
 The time that you invest in preparing for, and then executing, your kickoff presentation can have a profound affect your outcome.